Living Construction at London Design Biennale 2025

 Living Assembly explores the potential of bio-fabricated materials.
 Our approach envisions a future where buildings are not constructed but grown, utilising the capabilities of living organisms to create dynamic, responsive, and ecologically integrated systems.

 The installation includes bulk materials made from mycelium—the root network of fungi—as well as microbial leather, genetically engineered to self-pigment.
 Alongside these are materials in active formation, responsive to their environment and forming new biological niches.
 Spanning from the molecular to the architectural scale, the exhibition offers a unique look at finished biomaterials and experimental systems still in development.
+These include bacterial cement grown inside custom casing vessels, microbial cellulose shaped into emergent complex forms, and a bacteria-based latex embedded with spores that shift in response to humidity.
+Other prototypes explore biologically active ceramics infused with beneficial microbes that support both human and environmental health.

 Together, these innovations gesture toward a future of construction where materials are cultivated, buildings self-assemble using both hard and soft tissues, and the built environment remains sensate and alive.